oskar2517/display-tubes/content/nixie/Hivac-XN1/index.md

     - side-view
 ---

 The XN1 is an early Nixie tube produced by Hivac in Great Britain and Lorenz in Germany.
 The earliest documentation referencing this tube I could find is dated September 9, 1961, shortly after the invention of Nixie tubes.
 This particular unit features an evaporative getter at the top, giving it a distinctive appearance typically associated with vacuum tubes (often seen in VFDs).
 However, versions with a getter located behind the anode cage were also manufactured.
-The tube’s anode cage is notably restrictive, limiting visibility to mostly straight-on angles.
+The tube's anode cage is notably restrictive, limiting visibility to mostly straight-on angles.
 Unlike many other tubes of similar size, the XN1 does not include any decimal points.

 ### Key Specifications